-Children’s Hospital Colorado Opens New Patient Tower on its Main Campus and Celebrates Five-Year Anniversary Move to Anschutz Medical Campus
+Children’s Hospital Colorado Opens New Patient Tower and Celebrates Five-Year Anniversary Move to Anschutz Medical Campus

 Children's Hospital Colorado officially opened its new 355,000-sq.-ft.
-East Tower today on its main campus in Aurora, Colorado.
+East Tower today on Anschutz Medical Campus in Aurora, Colorado.
 The new 10-story patient tower will house Children’s Colorado’s branch of the Colorado Institute for Maternal and Fetal Health (CIMFH), which is poised to be one of the top maternal/fetal programs in the U.S.

 The East Tower will allow the hospital to expand a number of its other specialty care services including the Center for Cancer and Blood Disorders, Heart Institute, Orthopedics Institute, Neurosciences Institute, Digestive Health Institute, Breathing Institute and Intensive Care, among others.